Chung1045/UniteRide/README.md

 ```
 MAPS_API_KEY=YOUR_API_KEY
 ```
-This would be use to reference the Google Maps API key in the project.
+This would be used to reference the project's Google Maps API key.

 5. In your `secret.properties` file, add the following lines:
 ```
 MAPS_API_KEY=<Your-Google-Maps-API-Key>
 ```
 Replace `<Your-Google-Maps-API-Key>` with your actual Google Maps API key.

 6. Build and run the application using your IDE

 ## Permissions
 - Networking